BBVA/MNA1/README.md

 However, at the moment when the user's activity peak occurs, the dendrogram now includes him in the most active user group.
-This can be seen in the following graph, in which there are four users in the cluster of users with the highest activity, with 5 users.
+This can be seen in the following graph, in which there are four users in the cluster of users with the highest activity, with now 5 users.

 <div align="center" >
     <img width="70%"  src="img/dendrogram_anomalous.png"/>